Welcome to EPEX SPOT!

 Negative Prices - Q&A

-On wholesale markets, electricity prices are driven by supply and demand, which in turn are determined by several factors such as climate conditions, seasonal factors or consumption behaviour.
-Prices fall with low demand, signalling generators to reduce output to avoid overloading the grid.
-On all Day-Ahead and all Intraday markets of EPEX SPOT, they can fall below zero.
+Prices fall with high production and low demand, signalling generators to reduce output to avoid overloading the grid.
+On all Day-Ahead and all Intraday markets of EPEX SPOT, electricity prices can fall below zero.

 For more statistics on negative prices, please send an email to press@epexspot.com.